A brief history of Mennonites in Canada

 Our Church Today

-In 2008, Mennonite Church Canada's 221 congregations and 32,000 members represented a cross-section of Canadians – brothers and sisters from all parts of the globe and the indigenous people of Canada.
-In addition to English and German, 45 Canadian congregations worship in 14 additional languages.
+In 2023, Mennonite Church Canada's 203 congregations and 23,660 members represented a cross-section of Canadians – brothers and sisters from all parts of the globe and the Indigenous people of Canada worshipping in a variety of languages.